nazoadiego/Kinoko/README.md

 - [ ] Add task.done duration to dashboard
 - [ ] Statistics task boxes grow one after another (animation-delay)
 - [ ] Graphs appear from opacity 0 to opacity 1
-- [ ] Make the text on the buttons "bolder"
-- [ ] Make the text on the buttons "bolder"
-- [ ] Fix the grid of the dashboard so that the space between cards display evenly
 - [ ] Active class for current timebox
-- [ ] Mushroom forest orbs
 - [ ] Work session view, the elements in the left can be put closer together if there is too much space
-- [ ] Landing page, center the subtitle
 - [ ] Redesign work session's timeboxes cards
 - [ ] Check that it looks good on fanny's laptop (we could just look at the dimensions of her screen)

 ### Low priority
+- [ ] Fix the grid of the dashboard so that the space between cards display evenly
 - [ ] Change the name of the containers css class of the dashboard
 - [ ] Add overflow scroll to the task grid
 - [ ] Anime.js for the background and maybe effects